bazurbat/jagen/README.md

     build = {
         type = 'CMake'
     },
-    install = {
+    install = false
-        type = 'none'
 }
-}
 ```

 Assuming it uses `CMake` as the build system.
 Note that you can use shell
 variables in the values.
 Paths with spaces are also OK.
-Install 'none' means do
-not install it to the `host` directory.
+The special value
+`false` for the `install` key inhibits the default behaviour of installing the
+built packages into the subdirectory of the project corresponding to the used
+config (`host` in this case).

 Run `jagen build` again to build the just added package.
 If some stage failed,
 note the message similar to: